 Champion, E. (2018: accepted).
-DESIGNING THE ‘PLACE’ OF VIRTUAL SPACE.
+Rethinking Virtual Places.
 Indiana University Press, Spatial Humanities series.
 Book.

 Champion, E. (2018: contracted).
 Organic Design in Twentieth-Century Nordic Architecture.
 Routledge.
 Book.

 Champion, E. (2018: contracted).
+(Ed).
 The Phenomenology of Virtual Places.
 Routledge Research in Phenomenology series.
 Edited book.